wuuya1/MRTPP/README.md

 Description
 -----

-We present a novel multi-robot task allocation and path planning method that considers robots’ maximum range constraints in large-sized workspaces, enabling robots to complete the assigned tasks within their range limits.
+We present a intergrated multi-robot task allocation and path planning method that accounts for additional obstacle avoidance and turning travel distances instead of ideal straight-line distances, achieving more efficient cooperation among multiple robots.

 About
 -----